zzheng-ga/Machine-Learning-Code/README.md

 # machine-learning-code
-These are the codes for machine learning techniques after I took class ISYE 6740 Computational Data Analysis at Georgia Tech I've learned a lot from this course, where I build ML techniques/models from the scratch.
+These are the codes for machine learning techniques that I implemented after took class ISYE 6740 Computational Data Analysis at Georgia Tech
+I've learned a lot from this course, where I build ML techniques/models from the scratch.
 I'd like to share it with all the others who want to learn machine learning